+- External modems or ISDN TAs.

 - A computer with Ethernet 10Base-T NIC (Network Interface Card).

 - A computer equipped with communications software configured to the following parameters:

 - ➢ VT100 terminal emulation.

 - ➢ 9600 Baud.

 - ➢ No parity, 8 Data bits, 1 Stop bit.

-- An (optional) external modems or ISDN TA.

 After the Prestige is properly set up, you can make future changes to the configuration through telnet connections.